 In addition to the results provided in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") above, this report also includes non-GAAP (adjusted) financial measures.
 Non-GAAP financial measures provide insight into selected financial information and should be evaluated in the context in which they are presented.
-These non-GAAP financial measures have limitations as analytical tools and should not be considered in isolation from, or as a substitute for, financial information presented in compliance with U.S. GAAP, and non-GAAP financial measures as reported by the Company may not be comparable to similarly titled amounts reported by other companies.
+These non-GAAP financial measures have limitations as analytical tools and should not be considered in isolation from, or as a substitute for, financial information presented in compliance with U.S. GAAP, and non-GAAP financial measures as reported by the Company may not be comparable to similarly titled measures reported by other companies.
 The non-GAAP financial measures should be considered in conjunction with the consolidated financial statements, including the related notes, and Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations included in this report.
 Management does not use these non-GAAP financial measures for any purpose other than the reasons stated below.

 Non-GAAP Financial Measure Comparable GAAP Financial Measure

-Adjusted net income (loss) Net income (loss)
+Adjusted net income Net income

-Adjusted earnings (loss) per share Earnings (loss) per common share - diluted
+Adjusted net income per share Net income per common share - diluted

-EBITDA Net income (loss)
+EBITDA Net income

-Adjusted ERITDA Net income (loss)
+A directed EDITDA Nat income

-The Company believes that Adjusted net income (loss), Adjusted (loss) earnings per share, EBITDA, and Adjusted EBITDA provide relevant and useful information, which is widely used by analysts, investors and competitors in its industry as well as by the Company's management in assessing the performance of the Company.
-Adjusted net (loss) income is defined as net income as adjusted for certain items that the Company believes are not indicative of its ongoing operating performance.

-Adjusted (loss) earnings per share is a measure of the Company's diluted net (loss) earnings per share adjusted for the impact of special items.
+The Company believes that Adjusted net income, Adjusted net income per share, EBITDA, and Adjusted EBITDA provide relevant and useful information, which is widely used by analysts, investors and competitors in its industry as well as by the Company's management in assessing the performance of the Company.
+Adjusted net income is defined as net income as adjusted for certain items that the Company believes are not indicative of its ongoing operating performance.
+Adjusted net income per share is a measure of the Company's diluted net earnings per share adjusted for the impact of special items.
 EBITDA provides the Company with an understanding of earnings before the impact of investing and financing charges and income taxes.
 Adjusted EBITDA further excludes the effects of other non-cash and certain other items that do not reflect the ordinary earnings of the Company's operations.

-Adjusted net income (loss), Adjusted (loss) earnings per share, EBITDA, and Adjusted EBITDA are used by management for various purposes, including as a measure of performance of the Company's operations and as a basis for strategic planning and forecasting.
-Adjusted net income (loss), Adjusted (loss) earnings per share, and Adjusted EBITDA may be useful to an investor because these measures are widely used to evaluate companies' operating performance without regard to items excluded from the calculation of such measures, which can vary substantially from company to company depending on the accounting methods, the book value of assets, the capital structure and the method by which the assets were acquired, among other factors.
+Adjusted net income, Adjusted net income per share, EBITDA, and Adjusted EBITDA are used by management for various purposes, including as a measure of performance of the Company's operations and as a basis for strategic planning and forecasting.
+Adjusted net income, Adjusted net income per share, and Adjusted EBITDA may be useful to an investor because these measures are widely used to evaluate companies' operating performance without regard to items excluded from the calculation of such measures, which can vary substantially from company to company depending on the accounting methods, the book value of assets, the capital structure and the method by which the assets were acquired, among other factors.
 They are not, however, intended as an alternative measure of operating results or cash flow from operations as determined in accordance with U.S. GAAP.

-The following table presents a reconciliation from Net income (loss) to Adjusted net income (loss):
+The following table presents a reconciliation from Net income to Adjusted net income: